xakpc/DotnetPrompt/Docs/docs/Prompts/few_shots_example.md

 var suffix = new PromptTemplate("Keyword: {keyword}\nTweet: ");
 ```

 This obviously could be expanded to entire codebase generation.
-You could check [PythonToDotnet]() chain for example of such case.